Predicting survival, neurotoxicity, and response in B-Cell lymphoma patients treated with CAR-T therapy using an imaging features-based model

 The solution

-In this multicentric retrospective study, Quibim developed advanced imaging-based prognostic and predictive models using logistic regression and Cox proportional-hazards models to predict CAR-T therapyresponse at 3 and 6 months, overall survival (OS), progression-free survival (PFS), and the occurrence of ICANS.
+In this multicentric retrospective study, Quibim developed advanced imaging-based prognostic and predictive models using logistic regression and Cox proportional-hazards models to predict CAR-T therapy response at 3 and 6 months, overall survival (OS), progression-free survival (PFS), and the occurrence of ICANS.

 Sixty-five relapsed/refractory (R/R) B-cell lymphoma patients treated with CAR-T cells were included.
 All visible lesions from pre-treatment 18F-FDG PET/CT scans were segmented, and quantitative imaging features were extracted using the QP-Insights® platform.
 Quantitative imaging features were combined with relevant clinical variables to develop prognostic and predictive models.